rgerganov/footswitch/README.md

-        program the first pedal as Escape key and the second pedal as Enter key footswitch -1 -m ctrl -k a -3 -m alt -k f4 program the first pedal as Ctrl+a and the third pedal as Alt+F4 footswitch -m ctrl -b mouse_middle
+        program the first pedal as Escape key and the second pedal as Enter key footswitch -1 -m ctrl -k a -3 -m alt -k f4 program the first pedal as Ctrl+a and the third pedal as Alt+F4 footswitch -1 -m ctrl -k a -3 -m shift -m alt -k s program the first pedal as Ctrl+a and the third pedal as Shift+Alt+s (Wikipedia "save") footswitch -m ctrl -b mouse_middle
         program the second pedal as Ctrl+<middle_mouse_click>
     footswitch -s 'hello world'